smof/Fingerprint/README.md

 After ./Fingerprint.rb --init is run, a file named .init.rc is created, which is a hidden, encrypted file, containing the baseline and master file list hash values.
 This is used during --scan and -diff options to make sure no tampering has taken place on the actual reporting itself.

+File and report locations all configurable as globals.

+Log location and verbosity configurable.

 License
 -------
 Licensed under the GNU General Public License v3 - See LICENSE file for further details.